bugsnag/bugsnag-notifier-api/deploy-tracking.md

 -   **apiKey**

     The API Key associated with the project.
-Informs Bugsnag which project has been deployed (required).
+Informs Bugsnag which project has been deployed.

+    This is the only required field.

 -   **appVersion**

     The app version representing this deploy.
 If you tag every deploy with a version, send this version number here, otherwise you can send the revision number from your source control system.

-    Optional, defaults to a unix timestamp representing the current time.
+    *Optional, defaults to a unix timestamp representing the current time.*

 -   **releaseStage**

     The release stage for this deploy, eg. "production".

-    Optional, defaults to "production".
+    *Optional, defaults to "production".*

 -   **repository**

     The url to the respository containing your source code.
 We can use this to link directly to your source code from the Bugsnag dashboard.

+    *Optional.*

 Example